truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

     Select the **Ix-app** application widget on the **Discover** screen, then click **Install** on the information screen to deploy a docker image with a simple installation wizard.
     Applications installed using this option can be edited in the TrueNAS UI.

-    * Custom applications installed in 24.04 automatically migrate on upgrade to 24.10.

 * Starting in 24.10, TrueNAS does not install a default Nvidia driver.
   This allows for driver updates in between TrueNAS release versions.